 The Committee determines the dollar value of two-year performance-based awards granted to each participating executive at the target performance level based on consideration of individual performance, our Company's performance, market data and trends, internal equity, executive potential and input from our Chief Executive Officer with respect to our Other Named Executive Officers and other participating executives.
 The dollar value at the threshold performance level is determined as a percentage of base salary.
-Generally, if the threshold performance level for all performance goals is achieved, 50% or less of the target award will be earned; if target performance goals is achieved, 200% of the target award will be earned.
-If threshold performance level for only one performance goal is achieved and the threshold performance goals, less than 50% of the target award will be earned based on the weighting allocated for that specific performance goal.
+Generally, if the threshold performance level for all performance goals is achieved, 50% or less of the target award will be earned; if target performance for all performance goals is achieved, 100% of the target award will be earned; and if maximum performance level for all performance goals is achieved, 200% of the target award will be earned.
+If threshold performance level for only one performance goal is achieved and the threshold performance is not achieved for any of the other performance goals, less than 50% of the target award will be earned based on the weighting allocated for that specific performance goal.
 For any performance between these levels, awards will be interpolated.

-On April 26, 2018, after completion of the fiscal 2018 audit, the Committee determined the amount earned for the fiscal 2017 - 2018 cashbased performance awards, and the first and second installments of such awards were paid on May 11, 2018 and March 15, 2019, respectively.
+On April 26, 2018, after completion of the fiscal 2018 audit, the Committee determined the amount earned for the fiscal 2017 - 2018 cash-based performance awards, and the first and second installments of such awards were paid on May 11, 2018 and March 15, 2019, respectively.
 The payouts of the fiscal 2017 -2018 cash-based performance awards were reported in our 2018 proxy statement.